Yellow diarrhea: 12 Causes, Doctor Explains.

 - Bloating and indigestion are present in many people with BAD (Bile Acid Diarrhea).

-Bile acid diarrhea is a chronic condition that requires intervention from your doctor to reliably diagnose and treat it.
+Bile acid diarrhea is a chronic condition requiring your doctor’s intervention to diagnose and treat it reliably.

 MORE: